-The Group is exposed to currency risk on sales, purchases and liabilities to the Chief Scientist that are denominated in a currency other than the respective functional currencies of Group entities, primarily the NIS, but also the US dollar and the European euro.
+The Group is exposed to currency risk on sales, purchases and liabilities to the Chief Scientist that are denominated in a currency other than the functional currency of the Group (the NIS)..
 The currencies in which these transactions primarily are denominated are NIS, euro and the US dollar.
 In respect of other monetary assets and liabilities denominated in foreign currencies, the Group ensures that its net exposure is kept to an acceptable level by buying or selling foreign currencies at spot rates when necessary to address short-term imbalances.